ripienaar/travlrmap/README.md

 #### :title:
 The title to show top of the page

+#### :cluster:
+Set this to true to enable clustering of points, especially useful if you have many many points

 ### :views: Section

 Custom views to show pre-decided parts of your map.
 You should configure at least